nikhil15041993/Kubernetes-Components/README.md

 ```

-Add the acquired VM IP addresses to the [servers:children] section of the inventory file to ensure the playbook operates in accordance with these IPs.
+Add the obtained VM IP addresses to the [servers:children] section of the inventory file to ensure the playbook operates in accordance with these IPs

 ### Configure couples of variables in inventory file